Is Otoplasty Right For Me?

-- Failure to do so may result in loss of some of the correction and may require a secondary surgery.
+- Failure to do so may result in the loss of some of the correction and may require secondary surgery.

 - A return to light, normal activity is possible as soon as the day following surgery, as long as the ears are protected.

 - Children should refrain from rough or aggressive play until healing is complete.

 - The dressing will be removed by your surgeon or nurse 5-7 days following ear surgery.

 - The surgical wound will be cleansed and any external stitches will be removed.

 - Healing will continue for several weeks and incision lines will slowly refine and fade.

 - Follow your plastic surgeon’s instructions and attend follow-up visits as scheduled.

 What Results Should I Expect Over Time?

 - The outcome of the surgery to correct protruding ears is present almost immediately.